 - Have a chat.
 Talking or singing with your baby can help them feel comforted and can be a nice bonding experience for the both of you as well.

 It’s important to remain patient and attentive to your child’s emotions surrounding any fear or anxiety at bath time.
 Take notes and monitor your child’s behavior in other activities to look for patterns or clues with anxiety or stress.
-If you feel you’ve tried to make your child comfortable and nothing seems to work or perhaps things worsen, be sure to check in with your pediatrician for additional ideas and information.
+If you feel you’ve tried everything to make your child comfortable and nothing seems to work or perhaps things worsen, be sure to check in with your pediatrician for additional ideas and information.

 Why does my one-year-old suddenly hate baths?